pip-services/pip-services-docs/content/en/python/commons/convert/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >

-    This library contains "soft" data converters.
+    This package contains "soft" data converters.
 Soft data converters differ from the data conversion algorithms found in typical programming language, due to the fact that they support rare conversions between various data types (such as integer to timespan, timespan to string, and so on).